 Wait.
 Did that last sentence sound more like a dream than reality?
 If so, it might be time to up your Leadership A-Game and consider having a partner retreat.
 It’s likely your monthly meetings aren’t making a dent in these key big-picture topics.

 A retreat is great tool for achieving great things at your accounting firm.
 I’ve helped several clients plan and facilitate retreats, and the positive impact they can have on the entire firm is real.
 Partners who communicate, share a common vision, and problem-solve together demonstrate good working relationships and set the tone for all team members.

-Here are my top five reasons why CPA firm owners should consider a retreat.
+Here are my top reasons why CPA firm owners should consider a retreat.
 Below you will also find some considerations for logistics to ensure your retreat is a success.

 Why Hold a Retreat?

 - Think big picture and set direction, away from the day-to-day management of the firm.
 Exercising your leadership muscles helps bring that A-Game back to your day-to-day!

 - Explore creative solutions and look at tough topics from a different perspective.
 Gain consensus on a resolution (or at least land on a roadmap for moving towards resolution).

 - Step away from the daily grind.
 Look back at where you’ve been, appreciate how far you’ve come, and ensure there is a shared vision for where you are going and how you are going to get there.

 - Reconnect and deepen relationships with your colleagues.
 Remember that you joined this partnership for a reason.
 Good retreats have a fun, social and reenergizing component.